-- Participate in the health and safety workplace orientation. - Participate and provide input during the Annual Orientation Company-wide meeting. - Provide Red Book sign-off and documentation from the employee guidelines. - Participate in Tailgate Safety Talk sessions and provide input to topics where required. - Sign in on the Tailgate Safety Talk form to demonstrate participation and attendance. - Advise Supervisor if experiencing any difficulties with assigned tasks, or if assigned tasks are beyond perceived limitations or medically not capable of performing tasks. - Works in the manner and with the protective devices, measures and procedures required by the Occupational Health and Safety Act and Regulations; - Report to his or her Supervisor any contravention of the Occupational Health and Safety Act and Regulations or the absence/defect in any equipment or protective device;
+- Participate in the health and safety workplace orientation either in person or by on-line training platforms. - Participate and provide input during the Annual Orientation Company-wide meeting. - Complete Red Book review, training documentation and other relevant documentation identified by Gazzola Paving Limted. - Participate in Tailgate Safety Talk sessions and provide input to topics where required. - Sign in on the Tailgate Safety Talk form to demonstrate participation and attendance. - Advise Supervisor if experiencing any difficulties with assigned tasks, or if assigned tasks are beyond perceived limitations or medically not capable of performing tasks. - Works in the manner and with the protective devices, measures and procedures required by the Occupational Health and Safety Act and Regulations; - Report to his or her Supervisor any contravention of the Occupational Health and Safety Act and Regulations or the absence/defect in any equipment or protective device;